DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 NB: You can do some editing in the GitHub web interface itself, but I recommend editing in Github Desktop with your text editor, and certainly not mixing the web-based interface and the text editor, since you end up with a versioning nightmare.

-7. If you use the button in Github Desktop to open in
+7. If you use the button in Github Desktop to open in external editor (choosing Visual Studio Code), we can now move on to editing any of the pages.

 Let's make some changes in VSCode and push them.